rohan843/cybersecurity-notes/README.md

 We should ensure the access to data is limited to what employees need.
 The goal of IAM is to reduce the overall risk to systems and data.

+Consider if all users used the same admin account.
+It would be very difficult to identify which user performed what activity.

+There are **4 main components to IAM**:

+1. **Identification**: When a user verifies who they are by providing a username, an access card, or biometric data such as a fingerprint.
+2. **Authentication**: It is a verification process to prove a person's identity such as entering a password or PIN.
+3. **Authorization**: It takes place once a user's identity has been confirmed.
+It relates to the level of access of the user, which depends on the role of the user in the organization.

 ### Dom.
 6: Security and Risk Management

 ### Dom.
 7: Security and Risk Management